ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Preconnection -> RendezvousDone<Connection>
 ~~~

-The RendezvousDone<> event occurs when a connection is established with the
+The RendezvousDone<> Event occurs when a Connection is established with the
 Remote Endpoint.
-For connection-oriented transports, this occurs when the
+For Connection-oriented transports, this occurs when the
-transport-layer connection is established; for connectionless transports,
+transport-layer connection is established; for Connectionless transports,
 it occurs when the first Message is received from the Remote Endpoint.
 The
-resulting Connection is contained within the RendezvousDone<> event, and is
+resulting Connection is contained within the RendezvousDone<> Event, and is
-ready to use as soon as it is passed to the application via the event.
+ready to use as soon as it is passed to the application via the Event.

 ~~~
 Preconnection -> RendezvousError<msgRef, error>